Vexfrow/ClickOnMe/README.md

 # ClickOnMe
-Simple tool to test if a webpage is vulnerable to ClickJacking
+Simple tool to test if a web page is vulnerable to ClickJacking